Fanatics North Carolina promo code: Get up to $1000 in bonus bets or bet $20 and get $200 FanCash | Goal.com US

 - Get the app

-Fanatics exclusively uses an app for its sportsbook, which means you’ll need to download the Fantatics Sportsbook app in order to bet.
+The first thing to do is to download the Fanatics Sportsbook app.
+Unfortunately, Fanatics doesn’t yet offer a desktop site and so you’ll need to use the official app on a mobile device.

-This can be quickly and easily installed from the Google Play Store or App Store, depending on your mobile device.
-You can also scan the QR code on the Fanatics website to be taken to your app store.
+The app is easy to find and download from both the App Store and Google Play Store.
+Simply search for Fanatics Sportsbook.
+Alternatively, scan the QR code on the Fanatics site to be taken to the download location.

 - Register an account

-There is no Fanatics North Carolina promo code required, you simply need to set up an account.
+There is no need to use a bonus code in order to qualify for the bonus bets offer on Fanatics.
+All you need to do is open a new account.

-You can do this by tapping on the designated button when you first open the app and filling in the necessary information.
-You can then validate your account via an email verification.
+You can do this by tapping on the designated button when you open the app, and by then providing all the necessary information.
+To finish opening your new account, simply complete the email authentication.

-If you bet less than $100 on each day, your bonus amount will match your bets.
-For example, if you bet $50 on day one then your bonus will be $50, if you bet $30 on day two then it will be $30, and so on.
+If you bet less than $100 on each day, then your bonus amount will match your bets.
+For example, if you bet $50 on day one then you’d earn $50 of bonus bets.
+If you bet $30 on day two, you’d get $30, and so on.

-If you want the bet $20, get $200 in FanCash offer, you simply need to bet $20 and the bonus will be credited to your account.
+If you opt for the bet $20 to get $200 FanCash offer, you just need to bet $20 and the bonus bet balance will be credited to your account.

-For both offers, your bet must be placed on a market with minimum odds of -200.
-This means a market of -110 or +150 would qualify, but -210 would not.
+For both offers, your bet must be placed on a market with minimum odds of -200 to qualify.
+This means that bets of -150 or +110, for example, would qualify, but -210 would not.

 - Get your winnings

-The bonus funds that you get are non-withdrawable.
-You can, of course, withdraw the winnings that you get from betting with the bonus funds.
+The bonus funds themselves are not withdrawable, and need to be wagered.
+You are paid out all winnings using your bonus bets as cash, which you are able to withdraw.

-There are numerous payment methods available on Fanatics, meaning that any winnings are quick and easy to transfer out.
+There are numerous payment methods available, making it quick and easy to transfer the winnings from using your bonus bets.

+The biggest game of the day is the East vs West NBA match-up between the Sacramento Kings and Philadelphia 76ers.
+Both teams are in the hunt for the key 6th seed in their respective divisions.

+Finishing 6th gives an automatic playoff berth, meaning teams can skip the volatile Play-In Tournament.
+Currently, the 76ers are 8th in the East while the Kings are sitting in 7th in the West.

 More info on Fanatics’ NC bonus